bylexus/protobone/README.md

 Changelog
 ---------
+* 0.0.3: Changed Name and Namespace from "Prototype.Model" to "Protobone" to make the Library independant from the Prototype namespace and for better UMD integration
 * 0.0.2: Switched build process do browserify to support UMD Modules and prepare for ES6
 * 0.0.1: first running version including Model